Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: Appendix

-Note that since we pass $\newset \setminus \scc$ in the subsequent call to \isccfind, it will actually be a spine set.
+Note that since we pass $\newset \setminus \scc$ in the subsequent call to \isccfind, it will actually be a spine set for the reduced problem.
 In the following lemma we show that any state can be part of subspine-set at most once, as compared to twice in the \sccfind\ procedure in~\cite{GPP}.
-This lemma is one of the key points that lead to the improved symbolic steps required analysis.
+This lemma is one of the key points that lead to the improved analysis of symbolic steps required.

-\begin{lemma} Any state $v$ can be part of subspine-set at most once. \end{lemma} \begin{proof} In \cite{GPP}, the authors show that any state can be included in spine sets at most twice in \skelfwd.
-The second time it is included is in line 6 of \skelfwd\ when the $\scc$ of that state is to be found.
-In contrast, \iskelfwd\ checks intersection of the subspine-set being constructed with the set $P$ that contains the states of this $\scc$ which are already in a subspine-set.
-When this happens, it stops the construction of spine set.
-Now if $v$ is already included in the spine set, then it will be part of $P$ and would not be included in subspine-set again.
+\begin{lemma} Any state $v$ can be part of subspine-set at most once. \end{lemma} \begin{proof} In \cite{GPP}, the authors show that any state $v$ can be included in spine sets at most twice in \skelfwd.
+The second time the state $v$ is included is in line 6 of \skelfwd\ when the $\scc(v)$ of the state is to be found.
+In contrast, \iskelfwd\ checks intersection of the subspine-set being constructed with the set $P$ that contains the states of $\scc(v)$ which are already in a subspine-set.
+When this happens, it stops the construction of the subspine-set.
+Now if $v$ is already included in the subspine-set, then it will be part of $P$ and would not be included in subspine-set again.
 Hence, $v$ can be part of subspine-set at most once.

 \end{proof}